KUL-Radneuron/KUL_VBG/README.md

 Inputs:

 Obligatory:
-1- Input to -p flag (participant name in BIDS convetion, without the leading sub-).
+1- Input to -S flag (subject/participant name in BIDS convetion, without the leading sub-).
 2- A nifti format T1 WI of a subject (input to -a flag) 3- Binary lesion mask (lesion = 1, background = 0) integer nifti format (input to -l flag) 4- Indicate lesion mask space (input to -z flag) N.B. the specified lesion mask must have the same dimensions and transform as the input T1 WI.